About the programme

 How to apply

-Before making your formal application, we recommend that you discuss your proposed research with the appropriate member of staff in the School of Humanities, and the School’s Research Tutor, Dr. Saskia Kersten email@example.com.
+Before making your formal application, please acquaint yourself with the research expertise of our staff to establish whether there may be an appropriate supervisor for the research project you would like to undertake.
+We recommend that you contact us to discuss your proposed research with the appropriate member of staff, and/or the School’s Research Tutor, Dr. Saskia Kersten firstname.lastname@example.org.

 Please include an outline research proposal with your application.
 Members of academic staff will advise on the length and scope of the proposal.